Dr David Kerr, M.A., M.Phil., M.Sc., Ph.D. (Glasgow)

 Biography and Research Specialism

-David Kerr is Director of Durham University's Centre for Contemporary Chinese Studies, and Lecturer in the International Relations of China.
+David Kerr is Lecturer in the International Relations of China and a member of Durham University's Centre for Contemporary Chinese Studies.
 He joined Durham University in 2002 after studying and teaching at the University of Glasgow.

-Phan-orn Powcharoen (Thailand) 'North Korea and Rational Deterrence'; Yanzhuo Xu (PRC) 'China and International Responsibility in Africa'; J. Orenstein (USA) 'China and World Order'; Di Xu (PRC) 'Maritime Environmental Regimes in East and South China Seas'; R. Contreras Luna (Mexico) 'Siberia and the Asian Century'; S. Uslu (Turkey) 'Turkey-China strategic relations'; X. Zhang (PRC) 'Strategic distrust in US-China relations'; S. Chen (PRC) 'Trust and mistrust in China-Japan relations'; Gerard Charles (UK) 'Acculturation of Hui populations in Qinghai'; M. Sunuodula (UK) 'Multilingual education policy in Xinjiang'.
+Phan-orn Powcharoen (Thailand) 'North Korea and Rational Deterrence'; Y. Xu (PRC) 'China and International Responsibility in Africa'; J. Orenstein (USA) 'China and World Order'; D. Xu (PRC) 'Maritime Environmental Regimes in East and South China Seas'; R. Contreras Luna (Mexico) 'Siberia and the Asian Century'; S. Uslu (Turkey) 'Turkey-China strategic relations'; X. Zhang (PRC) 'Strategic distrust in US-China relations'; S. Chen (PRC) 'Trust and mistrust in China-Japan relations'; Gerard Charles (UK) 'Acculturation of Hui populations in Qinghai'; M. Sunuodula (UK) 'Multilingual education policy in Xinjiang'; Y. Kim (ROK) 'China's Soft Power and Africa'.

 D. Amaraegbu (Nigeria) 'Corruption strategies in West Africa'; G. Filis (Greece) 'Geopolitics of the Caucasus'; Chenchen Wu (PRC) 'China's Economic Statecraft'; A. Aborhmah (Saudi Arabia) 'The Saudi-China Strategic Partnership'; R. Bouveng (Sweden) 'Messianism in Russian Foreign Policy'; M.T.Khan (Pakistan) 'Missile Regime for South Asia'; Ying Yu (PRC) 'Political Contestation in China'; N. Al-Tamimi (Palestine) 'China's Oil Strategy and the Partnership with Saudi Arabia'; S.Fergus (UK) 'US foreign policy pluralism and China'; M. Drake (USA) 'China's entrepreneurs and democratic change'; Hsin-che Wu (Taiwan) 'Confucian Cultures and East Asian Democracy'.